Legal Separation Attorney

-Shelton-based attorney Carmina (Tessitore) Hirsch, named a “Super Lawyers Connecticut Rising Star”, consistently since 2014, represents clients in the upper Fairfield County and New Haven County divorce and family courts.
+Shelton-based attorney Carmina (Tessitore) Hirsch, rated by “Super Lawyers” consistently since 2014, represents clients in the upper Fairfield County and New Haven County divorce and family courts.
 She can help you identify what is in your best interests when drafting a legal separation agreement that will pass muster with the Court.
 If she agrees to take your case, she will remain at your side as your advocate throughout the legal separation process to defend and pursue your rights and protect your relationship with your children.

 We Work As a TeamAt Hirsch Legal, you're a priority to our entire team, and you can expect regular personal interaction at every step.

 Award-Winning FirmOur commitment to excellence has been recognized and lauded by many organizations in the legal community.

 Unique Client ExperienceEvery client gets an individualized experience with our dedicated team; it's never one-size-fits-all.

 Experienced in Litigation & MediationWhen it comes to representing you, our trial-tested team is ready for anything - from mediation to the courtroom.